jjvanzon/Circular-Language-Spec/spec/execution-flow/introduction-to-execution-flow.md

 Even though execution flow commands are really just commands with command references, a call to an execution flow command is often called a *statement*.

 Some of the execution flow commands are passed a *condition*.
-The condition will determine, what command reference is called.
+The condition might determine, what command reference is called.
 The condition is a Boolean value.
 Most likely it is *not* a fixed Boolean value.
 It is more likely to be a Boolean variable stored inside an object.
 The Boolean value can *also* be the result of a command.
 The Boolean value can also be the result of a formula, but a formula actually *is* a command.
 So the condition is either a Boolean variable inside an object, or the Boolean output of a command.

 For the __If__ statement it is alright, when the condition is calculated *once* and the Boolean result is passed to the __If__ command as the condition.
 But in a conditional *loop*, the condition must be re-evaluated on every repetition of the loop.
 Recalculation of the condition, every time the condition is consulted, can be established by making the condition a reference to a reference to a __Boolean__, rather than a reference to a specific __Boolean__ object.
 So the condition argument refers to a *reference*.